 Originally posted on April 5, 2017

-I’ve been “homeless” for 216 days and life is good.
+I’ve been “homeless” for 216 days and life feels OK.
 The start to 2017 gave way to new places, new friends, and interesting projects.
 The biggest reward for life on the road has been the freedom and flexibility to make spur of the moment decisions, and the opportunities that present themselves when you least expect it.

 I spent a few weeks producing a film in Boulder, CO at the beginning of the year, jumped to New Hampshire for a month to ice climb, hit up the Women’s Climbing festival in Bishop, CA, drove back to Colorado to produce another project, and then hit the road for Moab, UT with my sister and best friend for a month of climbing in the desert.